Ultrasonic Cooking: Mixers & Recipes

 Ultrasonictors are powerful blenders and homogenizers, whose application is not limited to lab and industry.
 Since a few years, ultrasonicators have found their way into the gourmet kitchens, too.
-Prestigious star-arwarded gourmet restaurants, small gems of finest food, cooking school as well as amateur chefs use ultrasonic devices to explore the molecular cuisine creating unique dishes.
+Prestigious star-arwarded gourmet restaurants, small gems of finest food, cooking school as well as amateur chefs use probe-type sonicators to explore the effects of ultrasound in the molecular cuisine and to create unique dishes.
 Find below the basics of ultrasonic cooking and get inspired by ultrasonic recipes!

 Innovative Recipes with Ultrasound